bleudev/qw/README.md

 Key features:
 - FULL customisation.
 You can customise everything!
 Any used color!
 Any hotkey!
 Just like in Arch
-- Everything important without any additionals, but you can install (or write your own) packages!
-Editor, tool for show etc.
+- Everything important without anything extra, but you can install (or write your own) packages!
+Editor, tool for show etc. <!-- tool for show definitely requires replacing but idk with what -->

 TODO:
 - [ ] Basic editor